 What can I do when my WMI sensors in PRTG are showing errors?
 Can you provide trouble shooting steps?

-- DCOM needs to be enabled on probe and target computer.
+- DCOM is enabled on the probe system and the target system.
 Check the respective registry entry.

-- The user whose credentials are specified for monitoring WMI is a member of the Domain Administrators group in the same Active Directory as the target computer.
-In case of a target computer outside of a domain the user has to be a member of the local Administrators group and of the DCOM group and of the Performance Monitoring group on this machine.
+- The user whose credentials are specified for monitoring WMI is a member of the Domain Administrators group in the same Active Directory as the target system.
+If a target system is outside of a domain, the user must be a member of the local Administrators group and of the DCOM group and of the Performance Monitoring group on this system.

-- The monitoring user’s access rights on COM and WMI include remote access rights for the target computer.
-Read about Securing a Remote WMI Connection on MSDN.
+- The monitoring user’s access rights on COM and WMI include remote access rights for the target system.
+Read about Securing a Remote WMI Connection.

-- If the firewall is enabled by group policies you have to enable the "Allow Remote Administration Exception" as outlined in this article at Addicted to IT: Group Policy: Windows Firewall setting to allow your WMI scripts to run
+- If the firewall is enabled by group policies, you also enable the "Allow Remote Administration Exception" as outlined in this article: Group Policy: Windows Firewall setting to allow your WMI scripts to run.

-- The RPC server used for WMI on the target computer is running on the port specified in PRTG (135 by default).
+- The RPC server that is used for WMI on the target system is running on the port that is specified in PRTG (135 by default).